nBecky7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission
+Write a script that adds execution permission